 The short answer is ‘yes’.
 All it takes is some well thought out acoustic treatment.

-Digital Vision AV are proud partners of Buzzi.Space.
-We install acoustic treatment for video conference rooms and other workspaces, making them more usable, as well as inspirational.
+Digital Vision AV install some fantastic and innovative acoustic treatment solutions for video conference rooms and other workspaces, making them more usable, as well as inspirational.

 To reduce echo, reverberation needs to be controlled to a comfortable level.
 The only way to do that (without taking down the walls, in which case it would cease to be a meeting room), is to introduce elements which absorb, reflect and diffract the sound.